uw-psych/hyakvnc/README.md

 python3 -V
 ```

 As of 2021-09-30, the default Python 3 interpreter on Klone is version 3.6.8.
 Because `hyakvnc` requires version 3.9 or higher, it is necessary to specify the path to a Python 3.9 or newer interpreter when installing `hyakvnc`.
 You can list the Python 3 interpreters you have available with:

 ```bash
 compgen -c | grep '^python3\.[[:digit:]]$'
 ```

 At this time, Klone supports Python 3.9, which can be run with the command `python3.9`.
 The following instructions are written with `python3.9` in mind.
 If you use another version, such as `python3.11`, you will need to substitute `python3.9` with, e.g., `python3.11` in the instructions.
+At this time, Klone supports Python 3.9, which can be run with the command `python3.9`.
+The following instructions are written with `python3.9` in mind.
+If you use another version, such as `python3.11`, you will need to substitute `python3.9` with, e.g., `python3.11` in the instructions.

 ```bash